vxtandevarmani/Sleep-Obfuscation/README.md

     same thing except I can use more assembly wrappers, stack, and functions to help patch the callstack but I have to patch .relocs since PE files rely on them to execute under ASLR conditions

+PS.
+All the code is in SleepObf.cc and I kept it in one file so it would be simple to copy it into other instances of the template